 The Ben Reifel Papers are held at the South à£à£Ö±²¥Ðã State University Archives and Special Collections at Hilton M. Briggs Library.
-The collection includes memorabilia, scrapbooks, campaign items, personal items, photographs and sound recordings related to Ben Reifel's career as a public servant, especially his years in the U.S. Senate and his work with the Bureau of Indian Affairs.
+The collection includes memorabilia, scrapbooks, campaign items, personal items, photographs and sound recordings related to Ben Reifel's career as a public servant, especially his years in the U.S. House of Representatives and his work with the Bureau of Indian Affairs.

 About Ben Reifel